confluentinc/confluent-kafka-javascript/CONTRIBUTING.md

 1. Create a new GitHub release with the tag, and upload the release artifacts from Semaphore CI.
    The release title should be the same string as `version` in `package.json`.

+1. build schemaregistry project to prepare for the release:
+   `(cd schemaregistry && npm run build)`

+1. Clear any file that isn't ignored by `.npmignore`

+1. In case it's a release candidate add `--tag rc` to the following commands, to avoid setting it as latest one

+1. Publish Kafka client `npm publish --workspace=. --otp=<otp_here>`

+1. Publish Schema Registry client `npm publish --workspace=schemaregistry --otp=<otp_here>`